 - For 2020, a significant decline in gross receipts is defined as a decline in gross receipts of at least 50 percent in any calendar quarter in 2020 when compared to the same calendar quarter in 2019.

 - For 2021, a significant decline in gross receipts is defined as a decline in gross receipts of at least 20 percent in any calendar quarter in 2021 when compared to the same calendar quarter in 2019.

 - If this test is failed, a special rule for 2021 allows the eligible employer to use the gross receipts in the fourth quarter of 2020 compared to the same quarter in 2019 to determine a gross receipts decline of greater than 20 percent.

-It’s important to note that there are affiliation rules that apply to commonly owned businesses which could impact eligibility for the credit.
+It’s also important to note that there are affiliation rules that apply to commonly owned businesses which could impact eligibility for the credit.